nuuuwan/news_lk3_data/README.md

 After India became independent in 1947, Jawaharlal Nehru became the first Prime Minister of India.

 From Nehru to the current Narendra Modi, 15 people have held the post of Prime Minister of India.

+It is noteworthy that Narendra Modi, who is the Prime Minister, is the first Prime Minister to visit the Srirangam Temple.

+Modi, 44 -year -old Andal, was also blessed with the elephant of the temple.

+Prime Minister Modi told Modi that the elephant Pagan would then read the instrument of Andal Mouth Organ during the Navratri festival.

+Modi wants to listen to the year of the year, and the elephant Pagan has been reading beautifully, to give Mouth Organ in the thumbnail of the year.

 ...